Nursing - General Nursing Adelaide

 The general nurse achieves this through working as part of a professional multidisciplinary team to provide primary health care, acute hospital care, home and continuing care, based on individual and population health needs across the lifespan.

-- Surgical Nursing – general/specialist (including day care, outpatients, coronary care, high dependency units)
+- Surgical Nursing – general/specialist (including critical care nursing)

 - Operating Theatre